 Her undergraduate courses include EALL 200, “The Chinese Tradition,” an overview of Chinese culture and history from antiquity to the 20th century.
 She also teaches classes on The Story of the Stone (also known as The Dream of the Red Chamber) and The Plum in the Golden Vase.

-Prof T’s husband is Associate Head of College Stuart Semmel, a Senior Lecturer in history and in the Humanities Program (and known as Doc S).
-His teaching includes the Directed Studies course on “Historical and Political Thought” and history lectures on 19th-century Britain and on the British empire, as well as a variety of seminars.
+Prof T’s husband is Associate Head of College Stuart Semmel, a Senior Lecturer in History and in the Humanities Program (and known locally as Doc S).
+Besides teaching in Directed Studies (“Historical and Political Thought”), he teaches lecture classes on 19th-century Britain, the British empire, and global history, as well as seminars on film, literature, and The Crown.
 He received his A.B. and Ph.D. from Harvard University, where he and Professor Lu met as graduate students.
 Before coming to Yale, he was an Associate Professor at the University of Delaware.
-His first book looked at how British politics and culture made use of Napoleon Bonaparte; his current project reconstructs the life of an obscure early 19th-century woman who tried to influence British political opinion.
+His first book looked at how British politics and culture made use of Napoleon Bonaparte; one current project reconstructs the life of an obscure early nineteenth-century woman who tried to influence British political opinion.

 Prof T and Doc S have five children.
 Tovah and Natalie are members of the Class of 2025.
 Their younger siblings attend New Haven public schools: Eli is at New Haven Academy, and Ada and Rafi go to Worthington Hooker School.
 The HoC family dogs, Gwen and Fitz, are both corgi mixes, as far as we can tell.
 If you’d like to walk Gwen, please let us know!
 (Follow her on Instagram.)
 Fitz is a pandemic puppy who loves his family dearly but whose social skills need a lot of work.
 Hopefully, he’ll learn to trust people, but for the moment we’ll be restricting his visits to crowded spaces.
 Apologies if he barks fiercely at you.